micahcowan/a2vimode/MANUAL.md

 **Note:** the `;` and `,` keys have a general meaning of "continue jumping to the thing that was asked for"; when preveded by other commands besides `#` (`T` or `F`), they will jump around to whatever character was specified, and not arbitrary numbers.
 See the [Jump-To-Char](#Jump-To-Char) section for more information.

 You may wonder why `CONTROL-G` uses actual input in the line, instead of [the "repeat" counter](#Counted-Repeated-Commands), like the autoincrement `CONTROL-A` feature does.
 Well, one of the reasons is so that you can use the trick we just described with `#`, `;`, and `,`, to choose a new line from a `GOTO` or a `GOSUB`.
 Another reason is that the command-repeat counter is not *visible* as it is typed, and for a line number it seems worthwhile to see where we are jmping to.
 Yet another reason is because the repeat counter currently can only be used with numbers whose values are less than 256, and line numbers are frequently much higher than that.

+### Traversing BASIC

+The `CONTROL-N` and `CONTROL-P` keys are used to move forward or backward through lines of the current BASIC program.
+If a line of BASIC was summoned to the current prompt, then they will move relative to the summoned line.

+If no line was summoned yet into the current prompt, then **a2vimode** will check to see if the last line you typed started with a line number.
+If it did, then `CONTROL-P` will summon that line back to the prompt, and `CONTROL-N` will summon the line that follows it in the program listing (if there is one).

 ## Other Notes